DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/cross-tab-reports.md

 ![](../../../../images/eurd-win-cross-tab-report-result-final.png)

 > [!TIP]
 > This tutorial demonstrates how to use the Cross-Tab Report Wizard.
-See [Create a Balance Sheet](create-a-balance-sheet.md) for information on how to configure a Cross Tab on the Design Surface.
+See [Balance Sheets](balance-sheets.md) tutorial for information on how to configure a Cross Tab on the Design Surface.

 ## Add a Cross-Tab Report